 Chattajack Anti-Freak Out Checklist

 Whatever we call it – being Chattajacked Up, Chatta-freaked, Chatta-cracked – it is bound to happen.
 Those moments of pure-tee terror.
 When the air suddenly grows cold and thin.
 Maybe you can’t breathe.
 Sweat begins to bead on your forehead for no apparent reason.
-Co-workers, friends and family are staring at you as if you have lost your mind.
+Co-workers, friends, and family stare at you as if you have lost your mind.
 And the worst?

 No. One.
 Understands.